 The DMA Director will notify the student in writing regarding the final decision by the music faculty.
-Before credit is given, the Music Faculty Office must be notified of the completion of the course and an official transcript must be received.
+Before credit is given, the DMA office must be notified of the completion of the course and an official transcript must be received.